ngs-docs/2021-august-remote-computing/09-automation-snakemake.Rmd

 ## Snakemake: A workflow management system

-[Snakemake](https://snakemake.readthedocs.io/en/stable/) is a commonly used workflow system created by Johannes Koester and others (see [2012 publication](https://academic.oup.com/bioinformatics/article/28/19/2520/290322))
+[Snakemake](https://snakemake.readthedocs.io/en/stable/) is a commonly used workflow system created by Johannes Koester and others (see [2012 publication](https://academic.oup.com/bioinformatics/article/28/19/2520/290322)).

 Many other workflow systems exist.
 E.g. nextflow, Common Workflow Language (CWL), and Workflow Definition Language (WDL).
 Are all good!
 Each workflow system comes with its own syntax and set of advantages.
 They are all here to make computational methods reproducible and shareable.

+(If you work in R a lot, you might be especially interested in [drake](https://github.com/ropensci/drake).)

 Today we're going to talk about ways of automating workflows using snakemake.

 ### Fun fact
 The name 'snakemake' comes from the fact that it's written in (and can be extended by) the Python programming language.
-(Confusingly, Python is actually named after Monty Python, not the reptiles, but whatever.)
+(Confusingly, Python is actually named after Monty Python, not the reptiles.)

 ### The Snakefile
 - Snakemake works by looking at a file called the Snakefile.